Malmö – Mother and Arne

 You must go inside and take your time looking at the wonders of this amusement park, which is so much more than an amusement park.
 It’s unique in the world.

 Taking a day trip to Copenhagen was, before the war, quite a common thing to do for people in Malmö.
 We would visit one of its many fun and beautiful attractions, such as Tivoli and the Zoological Garden, the Copenhagen Zoo or the gorgeous botanical gardens if you are a flower lover.

-When I and cousin Kerstin , Dad’s brother, Uncle Gunnar’s daughter, were both 5, and cousin Kjell probably 8 like Gun, we went to Tivoli one Sunday, and Kerstin and I rode on the children’s merry-go-round.
+When I and cousin Kerstin, the daughter of Uncle Gunnar, Pappa’s brother, were both 5, and cousin Kjell probably 8 like Gun, we went to Tivoli one Sunday, and Kerstin and I rode on the children’s merry-go-round.
 We were sitting in some kind of toy cars, and Mother took a picture that I have sadly lost.
 All I have is a photo of Gun, me and cousins at a fountain in the beautiful grounds at Tivoli.
 I am wearing the awful hat that Mother made me wear in the winter because of my ear problems.
 Gun is a real lady in this picture with a nice hat and her hands elegantly folded in her lap.
 And a very nice coat at that.
 I, as usual, am having a problem with the sunlight.

-Of course when the war was over, the custom to stroll around Copenhagen and enjoy its wonderful sights and Gemüt, was reborn.
+Of course when the war was over, the custom of strolling around Copenhagen to enjoy its wonderful sights and Gemüt, was reborn.
 John and I have spent many unforgettable days in Copenhagen.
 Among other things we took the above pictures and many more.

 The unbelievably beautiful flower and fountain arrangements, the Chinese pavilion with – what else — a restaurant, the duck ponds with weeping willows drooping over the water next to a Tudor style old farm house.
 And there is the Moorish Palace, a huge white building, with a hotel and a restaurant.
 What isn’t to be found at Tivoli?
 It’s a city of dreams.